zonemaster/zonemaster/docs/specifications/tests/Delegation-TP/delegation03.md

 ## Ordered description of steps to be taken to execute the test case

-1. Create a DNS packet holding a query for a maximally long subdomain under the *Child Zone* apex (that is, 255 octets including label separators).
+1. Create a DNS packet with a maximally long subdomain under the *Child Zone* apex (that is, 255 octets including label separators) in the Query section.

 2. Obtain the set of name server names from the delegation of the *Child Zone* from the parent using [Method2].